Bailig/fetcher/README.md

 });

+// Define the context and headers
-// Define the context and headers const todoFetcher = createTodoFetcher({
+// Alternatively, you can use a function that returns the context and headers const todoFetcher = createTodoFetcher({
   ctx: "https://example.com", // The type of ctx is inferred from the context schema
   headers: { Authorization: "some-token" }, // The type of headers is inferred from the headers schema